Microsoft Timeline

 love Steve

-According to Microsoft, there are currently 1.3 billion Windows users in 2021.
+According to Microsoft, there were 1.3 billion Windows users in 2021.

 Windows 11 was announced on Thursday June 24, and launched on Tuesday October 5 2021.
 New PCs will get the upgrade first, and all compatible devices are expected to receive it by mid-2022, depending on device age and hardware.